 Mix in a few spoonfuls of lemon juice, citrus oil, geranium oil or peppermint oil, which will all repel ticks and fleas while also creating a scented repellent.

+Place the top onto the bottle and shake well.
 Spray onto the pet's dry coat, staying away from sensitive areas including eyes, nose, mouth, and genitals.
 When outdoors for an extended period, spray this solution on two to three times per day, otherwise once per day is fine.

 Repellent for You and Your Family